-As more and more people turn to LinkedIn to search for prospects and candidates for their organizations, optimizing your LinkedIn profile is now more important than ever.
+As more people turn to LinkedIn in search of prospects and candidates for their organizations, the importance of a well written, fully optimized LinkedIn profile is more important than ever.

 Aside from the fact that LinkedIn is a terrific channel for personal branding and building business presence, it can also be exceptionally useful for job search.

 If you start to notice that no one is viewing your profile, then it is the right time for you to follow this complete guideline to LinkedIn optimization.

 Before we proceed, it is right for you to be aware that character count is very crucial in a LinkedIn profile.
 Punctuation, spaces, letters, and numbers are included in the character count.
 The list below will provide you the details for each field.

 You can see the headline under your name.
 Notice that by default, your current job title will be displayed in the headline followed by the company you work for.

 Generally speaking, those titles assigned by companies are unoriginal.
 Therefore it is smart to alter to something a little more unique, a little more you!
 Note that the headline that is well-chosen will give you 14 times more visibility in terms of views.

 To optimize your headline, consider the following three crucial components: